 Mortgage life insurance will protect you and your family in the event of a death or illness.
 This insurance will pay off the outstanding balance of your mortgage if you die, become critically ill, or disabled, and therefore unable to work.
 BCU Financial offers Mortgage Protection Insurance through BCU Insurance.
 Our BCU Insurance consultants will design a policy for your particular circumstances and give you peace of mind knowing that your mortgage will be paid off in the event of unexpected illness or death.

-Effective June 8, 2019, the Financial Services Regulatory Authority (FSRA) the regulatory functions of the Financial Services Commission of Ontario (FSCO) and the Deposit Insurance Corporation of Ontario (DICO).
+Effective June 8, 2019, the Financial Services Regulatory Authority (FSRA) has assumed the regulatory functions of the Financial Services Commission of Ontario (FSCO) and the Deposit Insurance Corporation of Ontario (DICO).
 FSRA is in the process of moving content from this website to www.fsrao.ca.

 Visit www.fsrao.ca for updates

 At BCU Financial, your eligible deposits are insured by DICO for up to $250,000.